Samsung Galaxy F13

-Samsung Galaxy F13 is a mid-range smartphone manufactured by Samsung Electronics.
+The Samsung Galaxy F13 is a mid-range smartphone manufactured by Samsung Electronics.
 It is part of Samsung Galaxy F series.
 This phone was announced on 22 June 2022.

 On 22 June 2022, Samsung launched Galaxy F13 in India with an Auto Data Switching feature.

+The F13 marks the last time the Galaxy F1x series only has 4G LTE network support, as its successor also had a 5G version.